lm-costa/draft_bepe/README.md

 # **Clounds and reflectance**

-Detection of clounds using the incoming radiance at 750
+Detection of clounds using the incoming radiance at 750 nm

 ``` r
 for(i in c(145,146,161,171,177,181,182,183,187,188,189,190,191)){